AndrewGodinez/ruby_fizzbuzz/README.md

-# ruby_fizzbuzz
+# Ruby Fizz-Buzz
-Fizz-Buzz Example written in ruby
+Fizz-Buzz Example written in ruby with two examples

+One written in OOP
+The other written procedural